solygambas/kotlin-projects/15-milky-way/README.md

 - running animations with code.
 - animating collapsible headers with MotionLayout.

-Based on [Advanced Android in Kotlin 03.2: Animation with MotionLayout](https://codelabs.developers.google.com/codelabs/motion-layout#0) by Google Codelabs (2022).
+Based on [Animation with MotionLayout](https://codelabs.developers.google.com/codelabs/motion-layout#0) by Google Codelabs (2022).